These Orangeburg companies are looking for workers now, no experience necessary - NewsBreak

 Job Description:

-Job Details Level Entry Job Location Smith-Columbia Corporation - Hopkins, SC Remote Type N/A Position Type Full Time Education Level High School Salary Range $12.00 - $14.00 Hourly Travel Percentage ...
+Job Details Level Entry Job Location 012082 - Swansea, SC Position Type Janitorial Salary Range $12.00 Hourly Description Currently hiring: General Cleaner in Swansea, SC Shift: 1st: Monday through ...

 🏛️ ShiftMed